Features new to Windows 11: Bundled software

-System security and performance
+Security and performance

 Microsoft promoted performance improvements such as smaller update sizes, faster web browsing in "any browser", faster wake time from sleep mode, and faster Windows Hello authentication.

 As part of the minimum system requirements, Windows 11 only officially supports devices with a Trusted Platform Module 2.0 security coprocessor.
 According to Microsoft, TPM 2.0 is a "critical building block" for protection against firmware and hardware attacks.
 In addition, Microsoft now requires devices with Windows 11 to include Virtualization-Based Security (VBS), Hypervisor-Protected Code Integrity (HVCI), and Secure Boot built-in and enabled by default.
 The operating system also features hardware-enforced stack protection for supported Intel and AMD processors for protection against zero-day exploits.
 Windows 11 Home SKUs require an Internet connection and a Microsoft account for first-time setup.